ajay-CaTi/full-react-app/README.md

 # Controlled and uncontrolled component?

+# What is Redux?

+Redux is like big giant js object and data is kept in central place.

+Giant store have slice in which data is stored

+- Slices:- Keeps data seperate

+Click a button

+- Dispatch an Action.
+- Action call a function(Reducer).
+- Function internally modify the slice in Store.
+- Selector provides data to cart Store.
+- This process is known as Subscribing to the Store.

+# Redux toolkit

+- npm install @reduxjs/toolkit
+- Build our Store
+- Connect ur store
+- Slice(cartSlice)
+- Dispatch
+- Selector

+- createSlice:- takes a configuration(1. name of slice 2. initialState 3. reducers)

+- reducers:- inside this have function corresponding to each action

+- export actions and export reducers

+- WHen creating our appStore inside it one big REDUCER & this reducer contain multiple - WHen creating our appStore inside it one big REDUCER & this reducer contain multiple - WHen creating our appStore inside it one big REDUCER & this reducer contain multiple REDUCERs

+- But when we create SLICE we create multiple REDUCERS

+# What is immer ?

+Redux uses immer library, immer find diff between original and mutated state and gives new state.

+# Machine coding?

+- Features
+- Redux
+- Tailwind
+- react-router-dom
+- bundler
+- test jest

+-Planning

 # Why we use key in React js ?

 Keys are used in React to identify which items in the list are changed, updated, or deleted.